stevenwaller/stevenwaller.io/README.md

 1. Install [Node v6.9+](https://nodejs.org/en/) globally if you don't have it already
 1. Install [Yarn](https://yarnpkg.com/) globally if you don't have it already
+1. Install [Hugo](https://gohugo.io/getting-started/quick-start/) globally if you don't have it already
 1. Clone or download this repo
 1. Using terminal change directories to the project root `cd /path/to/hugo-starter`
 1. Install dependencies by running `yarn`